LukeHarrisMC/Create-Eaglercraft-Server-1.12.2/README.md

-# Create-Eaglercraft-Server-1.12.2
-Eaglercraft Server for 1.12.2
+# How to make a 1.12.2 eaglercraft server